mabrobotics/MD80-x-CANdle-Documentation/CANdle-SDK/candletool/Commands.md

 ### Update

-Updates firmware on the CANdle device using provided [MAB firmware file](mab_files).
+Updates firmware on the CANdle device using provided .mab file.

 ## **md**